As 2018 draws to a close and 2019 fast approaches, it’s time to pack up our desks and relax with an icy cold bevvy in hand.

 In 2019, marketers will focus on creating a seamless experience between the different marketing channels.
 Consider the following to develop an omnichannel marketing strategy:

-Have clearly defined goals for each stage.
-For example, the ‘build awareness’ stage (see below for a visual) may use Facebook video to increase total website views by 20%.
-Whereas the ‘drive action’ stage (see below for the diagram) could have a goal to use Shopping ads to gain a 400% return on products.
+- Have clearly defined goals for each stage.
+For example, the ‘build awareness’ stage may use Facebook video to increase total website views by 20%.
+Whereas the ‘drive action’ stage could have a goal to use Shopping ads to gain a 400% return on products.

 Now that we’ve covered the basics about consumer behaviour in 2019, the real fun begins.
 Let’s dive straight into the marketing tactics you should be focusing on.
 We’ll start off with one of my favourites, pay per click trends.